Iron Chef: Iron Chef: Brazil

 Iron Chef: Brazil was first announced alongside Quest for an Iron Legend and Mexico.
 The series debuted on August 10, 2022.

 Iron Chef Mexico

-Iron Chef Mexico is set to premiere on Netflix on September 21, 2022.
+Iron Chef Mexico premiered on Netflix on September 21, 2022.

+VHS Releases

+In 1995, Pony Canyon released nine VHS tapes related to the show, consisting of three different sets, and three volumes for each of them.
+They were as follows: